Aurelius unit seeks bankruptcy of Netherlands-based Oi subsidiary

-SAO PAULO, June 27 (Reuters) - A unit of distressed debt firm Aurelius Capital Management LP is asking a Dutch court to start bankruptcy proceedings against a Netherlands-based subsidiary of phone carrier Oi SA, which last week filed for Brazil’s largest-ever such plan.
+SAO PAULO (Reuters) - A unit of distressed debt firm Aurelius Capital Management LP asked a Dutch court on Monday to start bankruptcy proceedings against a Netherlands subsidiary of phone company Oi SA, which last week filed Brazil’s largest-ever bankruptcy protection request.

+Aurelius unit Syzygy Capital Management Ltd owns bonds sold by Oi Brasil Holdings Coöperatief UA, a Netherlands subsidiary of the Brazilian phone company, Aurelius said in a statement on Monday.

+Oi confirmed the “involuntary bankruptcy” filing by Syzygy in the Dutch court in a statement later on Monday.
+Oi added that Syzygy’s filing relates to $800,000 of Oi Brazil Holdings bonds.

+“The aggressive action by a minority owner of the bonds was not unexpected,” Oi said, adding that it is ready to defend itself in the Netherlands from such actions.

+“We don’t expect it will have impacts on our bankruptcy protection filing under way in Brazil,” Oi said.

-The Syzygy Capital Management Ltd subsidiary owns bonds of Oi’s Oi Brasil Holdings Coöperatief UA, Aurelius said in a statement on Monday.
-The petition was filed in an Amsterdam district court, which is expected to schedule hearings on the process shortly.
+The Syzygy petition was filed in an Amsterdam district court, which is expected to schedule hearings on the process shortly.

 Neither Aurelius nor Syzygy gave a timetable for the hearings.
 Under Dutch law, if the court approves the petition, a bankruptcy trustee will be appointed to defend the interests of creditors in Oi Brasil Holdings.